 Attempts to ape the physicality of real-world objects were swiftly abandoned, allowing fast iteration towards a visually minimal interface.
-However, the final version of the these was still bounded by a white rectangle with a drop shadow - skeuomorphism not entirely eliminated.
+However, the final version of the these was still bounded by a white rectangle with a drop shadow as seen above - skeuomorphism not entirely eliminated.

 The most recent iteration process resulted in what seems to be the absolute minimum interface without sacrificing affordance.
 The text is still bounded within a rectangle on larger screens in order to give it some visual rigidity, but all the colour and gradients have been removed in favour of a monotone design.

 The only exception to this are the white highlights on mouse-over of ‘actionable’ elements.
 Mouse-over is also employed to indicate connection between the word’s parts and their definitions below.
 On touch devices these highlights are only visible upon touch, but this is a wider problem beyond the scope of this project.

 As the random feel of the generator can encourage a sense of play, some kind of history functionality might be a valuable addition in a future version.
 Each new word could be added to a list to allow for faster, less careful usage where the fear of missing an appealing word is mitigated.

 Usability-wise, two further functions could be improved: a way to swiftly copy the generated word to the clipboard; and the ability to manually select a part of the word from a list.